 Multiple Ways to Exploiting PUT Method

 Hi Friends, today’s article is related to exploiting the HTTP PUT method vulnerability through various techniques.
-First, we will determine if the HTTP PUT method is enabled on the target victim machine, a post which we will utilize several different methods to upload a Meterpreter reverse shell on the target and compromise the same.
+Firstly, we will check whether the target victim machine has the HTTP PUT method enabled, and we will use several different methods to upload a Meterpreter reverse shell on the target and compromise it.

 Table of Content